-Pollinator Pathmaker is a living artwork for pollinating insects by the artist Alexandra Daisy Ginsberg.
+Pollinator Pathmaker is a living artwork for pollinating insects by the artist Alexandra Daisy Ginsberg located on the forecourt of the museum.
 She invites us to look at the world from the viewpoint of pollinators and offers a unique opportunity to contribute to their conservation.

-The Museum für Naturkunde Berlin is supporting LAS (Light Art Space) as the first international commissioner with the creation of Berlin’s first Pollinator Pathmaker garden, adapted to the climatic conditions of the German capital.
-The LAS Edition Garden, the third in the Pollinator Pathmaker series, will be planted in Berlin in spring 2023 and open in June 2023.
+The Museum für Naturkunde Berlin is supporting LAS Art Foundation as the first international commissioner with the creation of Berlin’s first Pollinator Pathmaker Edition, adapted to the climatic conditions of the German capital.
+The LAS Edition, the third in the Pollinator Pathmaker series, was planted in Berlin in spring 2023 and opened in June 2023.
 In addition, we will make the artwork accessible to everyone through numerous interdisciplinary activities, from education to citizen science.

 The Museum für Naturkunde Berlin has been involved in many interdisciplinary Citizen Science projects over a number of years.
 Citizen science allows volunteers of all ages to be involved in projects together with researchers around the world.
 The common goal?
 Creating new knowledge!
 Citizen scientists work on research questions to help increase scientific knowledge for both science and society (see Weißbuch Citizen-Science-Strategie 2030).

-Through Pollinator Pathmaker, and the active support of various experts, we will offer a diverse range of open guided tours and workshops on the topics of insects in the city, wild bee conservation and sustainable garden design from summer 2023.
+With Pollinator Pathmaker and the active support of various experts, we will offer a diverse range of guided tours, workshops and events on the topics of insects in the city, wild bee conservation and sustainable garden design from June 20, 2023.

 Collaboration with LAS